HamzaAliDev/Interpretable-ml-cancer-classification/README.md

 # Breast Cancer Classification and Explainability

 This project builds and evaluates classical machine learning models for breast cancer diagnosis support using the Wisconsin Breast Cancer dataset.
-It also includes model interpretability with SHAP to explain feature-level impact on predictions.
+It includes rigorous model evaluation via 5-fold cross-validation and SHAP-based interpretability to explain feature-level impact on predictions.

 ## Project Highlights

 - End-to-end notebook workflow from data loading to explainability
 - Comparison of three classifiers: Random Forest, SVM, and XGBoost
-- Strong model performance (all models above 95% accuracy)
+- Robust evaluation using 5-fold cross-validation - SVM and XGBoost achieve 97.36% +/- 1.47% mean accuracy
 - SHAP visual reports saved in the reports folder

 ## Project Structure